×

 When we asked people why foreigners move to Ireland, they responded:

 "Ireland is an attractive destination for expats due to its friendly and welcoming people, vibrant culture, quality of life, excellent education system and economic stability.
 Many expats also come to Ireland to take advantage of the country's strong business prospects and high standard of living.
 Expats are also drawn to Ireland's stunning natural scenery, ranging from lush green mountains to craggy coastal cliffs, and its vibrant cities full of life and rich history.
-Ireland also offers expats generous tax incentives, such as the Special Assignee Relief Programme, making it a great place to settle and work," commented one expat living in Ireland.
+Ireland also offers expats generous tax incentives, such as the Special Assignee Relief Programme, making it a great place to settle and work," remarked one expat in Ireland.

 CORNERSTONE RelocationCORNERSTONE Relocation